Effect-TS/io/docs/modules/Queue.ts.md

    * Places one value in the queue.
    */
   offer(value: A): Effect.Effect<never, never, boolean>

   /**
+   * Places one value in the queue when possible without needing the fiber runtime.
+   */
+  unsafeOffer(value: A): boolean

+  /**
    * For Bounded Queue: uses the `BackPressure` Strategy, places the values in